-Public Improvement District No. 1 (see map) provides a range of services to that area.
+Public Improvement District No. 1 (see map below) provides a range of services to that area.
 Those services are funded by an annual assessment included in property taxes.
 And those services are carried out by the staff of City Center Waco, acting with direction from the Public Improvement District Board of Trustees.

 More than half of the annual PID budget goes to “Clean and Safe” services which include a large range of tasks.
 We stay on top of landscaping and maintenance items and also constantly monitor the bird hotspots downtown and clean them regularly.
 Graffiti is something else we track, report and have removed expeditiously.